Lewis727/personal_website/lewis_site/content/about_me.md

 Coming from a data science background, I am interested in financial data science, specifically predictive modeling and analytics in finance.
 In terms of career, I am interested in quantitative strategies and research.

 ## Outside of working and studying...
 You can always catch me in the gym, playing soccer, watching a movie, or listening to jazz.
+I also love cinematography and color grading.
+As a passion project, I enjoy filming everything I find beautiful.